AustinL-jpg/Vehicle_Inventory_Management/README.md

   4. With live server open the HTML from vscode, or after running the flask locate the server link and copy it into a browser.
   5. With the dashboard up the dropdown menus will be active and the graphs will be dynamicly changing with the selected vehicle.

+Features for Future Updates.
+  Addition of prices to show the estimated sales prices for each vehicle.